TorZidan/android-1.0/archive/README.md

 repo sync
 ```

-Unfortunatelly, the android.git.kernel.org" git repository is no-longer available.
+Unfortunately, the android.git.kernel.org" git repository is no-longer available.

-Fortunatelly, the same files are available at https://android.googlesource.com/platform .
+Fortunately, the same files are available at https://android.googlesource.com/platform .

 If they were "tagged" as e.g. "android-1.0", we could use the most-recent "repo init && repo sync" commands to download them;
-unfortunatelly, there is no such tag (the oldest tag in these git repositories is "android-1.6_r1").
+unfortunately, there is no such tag (the oldest tag in these git repositories is "android-1.6_r1").

-Fortunatelly, all these files were commited all at the same time,
+Fortunately, all these files were commited all at the same time,
 on `Tue Oct 21 07:00:00 2008 -0700`, the same day when the Android Open Source Project was announced,
 by `The Android Open Source Project <initial-contribution@android.com>`.